lsst/citations/docs/acknowledgements/index.rst

 "This research uses services or data provided by the Rubin Science Platform at Rubin Observatory.
 NSF-DOE Vera C. Rubin Observatory, jointly funded by the U.S. National Science Foundation and the U.S. Department of Energy, Office of Science."

-Acknowledgment of survey datasets: Note that specific datasets may request additional acknowledgements.
+Acknowledgement of survey datasets: Note that specific datasets may request additional acknowledgements.
 Please consult the survey website or survey page for specific wording.

 Use of images and video